 For some types of services and care, your provider may need to get approval in advance from our plan (this is called "prior authorization").
 Services that need prior authorization are identified in the Benefits Chart in Chapter 4, Section 2.1 by statements in bold italics.
-You should ask your provider to confirm they have obtained prior authorization from the plan prior to receiving the services.
+You are responsible for making sure that your provider has obtained prior authorization from the plan before you receive any care or services that require it.